Interview with Ar’lene D. Lafferty - Part 2

 Post-Wedding.

-Monika: Do you think that in our lifetime we could live to the day when a transgender lady could become the President of the USA?
+Monika: Do you think that in our lifetime, we could see a transgender woman become President of the United States?

 END OF PART 2